Size and weight is a big decision factor when you are trying to find the ideal camera for your needs.

 On the other hand, Olympus E-M5 II sports a

-Fully Articulated screen which you can change the angle and position of the screen almost freely, making it possible to shoot from waist or over the head levels, and especially very useful for shooting selfies and video.
+Fully Articulated screen which you can change the angle and position of the screen almost freely, making it possible to shoot from waist or over-the-head levels, and especially very useful for shooting selfies and video.
 Ricoh WG-6's LCD screen is a fixed type which provides almost no flexibility in shooting positions compared to E-M5 Mark II.